Dazzaroo/PushBulletAPI/README.md

 # PushBulletAPI
-PushBullet simple API to add users and send notificaitons
+PushBullet simple API to add users and send notifications